 Every copy-paste is a chance for error.
 A typo in an email address.
 A phone number that gets transposed.
 A lead that never gets entered because someone was busy that day.

 This is one of the clearest signs your process has outgrown manual tracking.
-If you're the bridge between two or more systems - moving data by hand - you're doing work a computer should handle.
+If you're the bridge between two or more systems, moving data by hand, you're doing work a computer should handle.
+McKinsey Global Institute research on automation finds that about 60% of occupations have at least 30% of their activities that today's technology could automate, and for a small shop, that 30% is usually the data entry and copy-paste work eating your evenings.

 3. Important Things Fall Through the Cracks When You're Busy